 Click here to view an animated version of this procedure.

-LASIK is a surgery that uses a laser to reshape the cornea of the eye.
+LASIK surgery uses a laser to reshape the cornea of one or both eyes.
 This reshaping changes focusing power and usually corrects vision.
-Surgery may be done on both eyes, either at the same time or on separate occasions.

 |Cornea of the Eye|